hfzSolutions/traitus/VOICE_INPUT_FEATURE.md

 - ⚡ **Real-Time Transcription**: See your words appear in the text field as you speak
 - ✏️ **Editable**: You can edit the transcribed text before sending
 - 🔴 **Visual Feedback**: Microphone button turns red while recording
-- ⏱️ **Auto-Stop**: Automatically stops after 30 seconds or 3 seconds of silence
+- 🎯 **Hold-to-Talk Mode**: Long-press to record, release to automatically send
+- 🔄 **Continuous Use**: Hold-to-talk mode stays active for multiple messages
+- 👁️ **Smart Visibility**: Mic button hides when you start typing
 - 🌐 **Free**: Uses device's built-in speech recognition (no API costs)

 ## How to Use

+### Standard Voice Input Mode

 1. **Start Recording**:
-   - Tap the microphone icon (🎤) in the chat input bar
+   - Tap the microphone icon (🎤) next to the plus button in the chat input bar
    - The button will turn red to indicate recording is active
    - The text field will show "Listening..." hint